nelbren/beautiful-jekyll/en/_posts/2018-05-23-SIB_system-information-bar.md

 - system
 ---

-# System Info Bar
+# System Information Bar

 ## <i class="fa fa-question-circle" aria-hidden="true"></i> What is this?

 ### <i class="fa fa-quote-left" aria-hidden="true"></i> Scientia potentia est <i class="fa fa-quote-right" aria-hidden="true"></i>
-Knowledge is power.
-Knowing before hand or previewsly the system colapses or run out of resources, it becomes a priority, due to this, and to contemplate the panorama of programs that show us the resources and performance of our systems, SIB arrives with a super powerful, fabulous and extremely concise bar of information of the actual resources.
+***Knowledge is power.*** Knowing before hand or previewsly the system colapses or run out of resources, it becomes a priority, due to this, and to contemplate the panorama of programs that show us the resources and performance of our systems, **SI** arrives with a super powerful, fabulous and extremely concise bar of information of the actual resources.

 ## <i class="fa fa-globe" aria-hidden="true"></i> Tools with more detail: